bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 07:00 PM CT, April 03</p>
+<p class="updated_time"> Latest data: 08:01 PM CT, April 03</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 75°, which is 3° **warmer** than yesterday.
-Tomorrow is expected to be 8° *colder* than today.
+Tomorrow is expected to be 9° *colder* than today.

 Currently:

-- 70°
+- 68°
-- Partly Cloudy
+- Mostly Cloudy
-- 88% humidity
+- 92% humidity
-- 6 mph wind
+- 4 mph wind
-- 41% cloud cover
+- 81% cloud cover
-- 35 AQI 🟩
+- 37 AQI 🟩
-- 0.15 inches of rain expected in the next 48 hours
+- 0.23 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>